The six operations in topology: Introduction

-Notice that, since we do not require $\cate{C}$ to be presentable, the existence of $\pb{f}_{\cate{C}}$ is not at all obvious (see the discussion in Remark \ref{nosheafification}), and so we will have to work a bit harder than one might expect.
-Nevertheless we would like to point out that our efforts to make the results in this paper as general as possible are not vain, and actually lead to many advantages.
-Namely, by working with a class of coefficients closed under the operation of passing to the opposite category, we do not break the symmetry which comes from Verdier duality, meaning that whenever we prove some result involving the functors $\pf{f}^{\cate{C}}$ and $\pb{f}_{\cate{C}}$ that is true for all $\cate{C}$ stable and bicomplete, we immediately obtain a dual theorem involving the functors $\pfp{f}^{\cate{C}}$ and $\pbp{f}_{\cate{C}}$, and viceversa.
-Another way to put it is that our formalism applies with no distinctions to sheaves or cosheaves: this will be used in a follow-up paper in which we will prove a duality theorem for constructible sheaves on a conically smooth stratified space, as we will need to extend some results about constructible sheaves, such as homotopy invariance (see [Hai20]) or the exodromy equivalence (see a yet unpublished paper by Porta and Teyssier), to constructible cosheaves.
+Notice that, since we do not require $\C$ to be presentable, it is not a priori clear why a sheafification functor should exist, for presheaves taking values in $\C$ (see the discussion in \Cref{nosheafification}).
+As a consequence, the existence of $\pb{f}_{\C}$ is not at all obvious, and so we will have to work a bit harder than one might expect.
+Nevertheless, even though the presentability assumption will be enough for applications, we would like to point out that our efforts to make the results in this paper as general as possible are not vain, and actually lead to many advantages.
+First of all, with our definition of $\pfp{f}^{\C}$, it is basically immediate that the lower shrieks are functorial with respect to compositions of continuous maps (see \cref{functpfp}).
+Moreover, by working with a class of coefficients closed under the operation of passing to opposite $\infty$-categories, we do not break the symmetry which comes from Verdier duality.
+Specifically, whenever we prove some result involving the functors $\pf{f}^{\C}$ and $\pb{f}_{\C}$ that is true for all $\C$ stable and bicomplete, we immediately obtain a dual theorem involving the functors $\pfp{f}^{\C}$ and $\pbp{f}_{\C}$, and viceversa.
+Another way to put it is that our formalism applies with no distinctions to sheaves or cosheaves: this will be used in a follow-up paper (see \cite{volpe2025verdier}) in which we will prove a duality theorem for constructible sheaves on a conically smooth stratified space, as we will need to extend some results about constructible sheaves, such as homotopy invariance (see \cite{haine2020homotopy}) or the exodromy equivalence (see \cite{porta2022topological}), to constructible cosheaves.
+It is also worth noticing that, even if one would restrict to presentable coefficients, it would nevertheless be desirable to have formulas such as $\pfp{f}^{\spectra}\otimes\C\simeq\pfp{f}^{\C}$, and to get this one would still need to verify everything we prove in Section 5.